Tuition rates and fees are approved by the Board of Regents and may be revised during the year.

 Residence Hall Rental

 To help prospective students estimate the cost of one 16-week semester (15 credit hours), a list of essential items follows.
 This does not include any allowance for books and supplies, clothes, travel or incidental personal items.
 Additional information may be found on estimated costs website.

 |Room, double room

-The student in professional education should anticipate an added cost for board and room during the ten weeks of full-time student teaching.
+The student in professional education should anticipate an added cost for board and room during full-time student teaching.

 Classification of Students for Tuition Purposes